 The distance regulation of 1.5 meters defined in the state's Corona regulation for public space does not apply in public transport.
-In return, you are required to wear a face-to-face mask.
+In return, you are required to wear a medical mask (OP/FFP2 mask).

 The reason for this is that the minimum distance of 1.5 meters in public transport cannot be maintained on a regular basis.
 For this reason, the obligation to wear mouth and nose protection (mask requirement) has been enshrined in public transport, i.e. the mask replaces the distance requirement.
 This obligation applies to children from the age of 6 and must therefore also be observed by all students.
 The same regulation also applies to secondary schools from grade five and to vocational schools, where there is also an obligation to wear a mouth and nose cover outside of class - on the school grounds and in the school building, for example in the hallways, in the school yard and on toilets.
 Only where it is possible to form fixed and constant groups of students (usually in the classroom) is there no mask requirement.
 In this way, the mask replaces the distance requirement in public spaces.